-Once you decide to live green, it becomes an obsession.
+Deciding to live green is a kind of obsession.
 What nobody tells you is that it’s also torture.
-There you are enjoying a night out when you cringe seeing people take food home in Styrofoam.
-Cooking is suddenly dangerous knowing your favorite nonstick pan might cause cancer.
-Millions of cigarette butts are littered worldwide every minute.
+There you are enjoying a night out when you see someone take food home in Styrofoam.
+Cooking is now dangerous knowing your favorite nonstick pan might cause cancer.
+You lie awake at night thinking about how millions of cigarette butts are littered worldwide every minute.

 What’s a person supposed to do?

 First of all, breathe.
 We’re all in this together.
 If Earth is to be a suitable home for future generations, we all have a part to play.
 Doing your best to live sustainably is an ongoing challenge, but by choosing products that reduce waste and knowing a few handy tricks, life gets a little easier.

 Let’s talk about 5 badass life hacks for the sustainability enthusiast.

 #1 - Save Your Bottles

 Glass.
 It’s the OG use-for-whatever container.
 Glass bottles are strong, airtight and classy enough to bring utility to any kitchen.
 Need plant milk?
 Strain it into a glass bottle.
 Leftover pasta sauce?
 Put your fears of orange-stained Tupperware to rest with a glass bottle.
 Need a cute vase?
 You got it—glass.

 Unlike plastic, glass doesn’t stain or leech chemicals out into your food.
 It’s easy to wash and it lasts forever.
 You’ll know you’re obsessed once you have more glass jars than you know what to do with.

 Everybody knows fresh fruits and veggies go bad faster once you’re the one paying for them, but that doesn’t mean they have to go straight to the dumpster.